 Incorporate your unique personality, background, experience, and approach to online learning in your course.
 You might be surprised by how quickly you develop an online following.

-Of course, when you teach online courses, you also deliver tremendous value to your customers.
+Of course, the benefits of online classes aren't limited to just your own experience.
+When you teach online courses, you also deliver tremendous value to your customers.
 As an entrepreneur, you’re creating a product that your customers can use to their own advantage.
-In other words, you’re not responsible for what your customers do after they take your course.

-Some might decide to find work in a new industry, try a new craft, or build something with their bare hands.
-Others could use your course material to inspire a different lifestyle or to change something about their lives that they don’t like.
+Some students might decide to find work in a new industry, try a new craft, or build something with their bare hands.
+Others could use your course material to inspire a different lifestyle.

 If you’re a better online teacher, you’ll have no trouble bringing in more customers as your selection of online courses grows.